Thread

 Thread Device Roles

 End Devices rely on a parent router for communication and can be classified into Router-Eligible End Devices (REEDs) and Sleepy End Devices (SEDs).
-REEDs have the capability to upgrade to a router, while SEDs are low-power devices that remain active only when necessary and do not participate in routing.
+REEDs have the capability to upgrade to a router, while SEDs are low-power devices that remain active only when necessary and do not participate in network routing.

 Thread Device Types